 There is a crowd of people silently taking photographs, so I head over to investigate.
 A man is holding a sign which says, “On Air.”
 A full film crew are here, recording for a channel called, Ch.546.
 They are filming a segment about the railway festival; what appears to be a Japanese idol is showing a keen enthusiasm for trains.

 People pour from packed stalls, children look excited, families have picnics.
 Despite this being a railway festival, the only physical trains here appear to be on a miniature track featuring Thomas and Percy from Thomas the Tank Engine; the sort of trains children pay an overpriced fee to ride.

 Further into the festival, there are over one-thousand people queueing for some live music event.
-I continue my stroll of the park, which is in fact a lovely park with nice fountains, ponds, and gardens.
-Eventually I get bored and leave, so I walk to Ginza, then enjoy the familiar tranquility of the Tokyo Metro Ginza Line, and eventually arrive at Ueno Station.
+I continue my stroll of the park, which is, in fact, a lovely park with nice fountains, ponds, and gardens.
+Eventually, I get bored and leave, so I walk to Ginza, then enjoy the familiar tranquillity of the Tokyo Metro Ginza Line, and eventually arrive at Ueno Station.

 Today is the 31st Kappabashi Kitchen Festival.
 I set off from Ueno toward Asakusa, walking the length of Kappabashi Kitchen Town.
 The place is crowded; too many cooks.

 This area is where all of the kitchen shops in Japan are grouped together.
 Most kitchen products in Japan are bought from stores here.
 The festival is a way for the shopkeepers to sell off their summer goods cheaply, and replace them with their winter stock.
 Prices have been slashed, and a stampede of shoppers rushing to buy bowls, knives, pans, and shop signage, almost too much to contend with.
 The scent of delicious looking food wafts from the various small stands.

 I swim through the crowds until I see a group of people taking photographs of a statue; a golden Kappa.